HilltopSecurities Inc. Sweep Account and Free Credit Balance Disclosure

-Sweep accounts are a service provided by Hilltop Securities Inc. (“HTS”) to its customers offering you the option of transferring excess cash balances in your securities accounts to either an account at a bank whose deposits are insured by the Federal Deposit Insurance Corporation (“FDIC”) or a money market mutual fund.
-A sweep of your excess cash allows you to earn interest on the funds while retaining the flexibility to quickly access that cash to purchase securities or withdraw it.
-Our sweep account program enables you to choose between money market funds and our Bank Insured Deposit (“BID”) program.
+Sweep accounts are a service provided by Hilltop Securities Inc. (“HTS”) to its customers offering you the option of transferring excess cash balances in your securities accounts to either (i) our Bank Insured Deposit (“BID”) program, which is an account at a participating bank whose deposits are insured by the Federal Deposit Insurance Corporation (“FDIC”), or to (ii) a money market mutual fund.
+A sweep of your excess cash allows you to earn interest on those funds while retaining the flexibility to quickly access that cash to purchase securities or withdraw it.

 To participate in the sweep account program, you must select a sweep account product upon account opening by affirmative written consent.
-If you decline participation in the sweep account program, fail to make a selection by affirmative written consent, or if your account is ineligible to participate, your excess cash balances must be retained in an interest-bearing Securities Investor Protection Corporation (“SIPC”) insured credit interest program (“CIP”) account held at HTS.
-Unlike cash accounts, retirement accounts are required to participate in the sweep account program by selecting a sweep account product by affirmative written consent prior to account opening.
+If you decline participation in the sweep account program, fail to make a selection by affirmative written consent, or if your account is otherwise ineligible to participate, your excess cash balances must be retained in an interest-bearing Securities Investor Protection Corporation (“SIPC”) insured credit interest program (“CIP”) account held at HTS.
+Unlike cash accounts, retirement accounts are required to participate in a sweep account program by selecting a sweep account product by affirmative written consent prior to account opening.
 Retirement accounts may not select CIP.
-For existing accounts, you should notify your Financial Professional if you wish to sweep balances to the BID program or a money market mutual fund or if you wish to make a change in your sweep product selection.
+For existing accounts, you should notify your financial professional if you wish to sweep cash balances to the BID program or a money market mutual fund, or if you wish to make a change in your current sweep product selection.

-HTS is, and your Financial Professional may be, a member of SIPC, which protects securities customers of its members up to $500,000 (including $250,000 for claims for cash).
+HTS is, and your financial professional may be, a member of SIPC, which protects securities customers of its members against the loss of cash and securities up to $500,000 (including a $250,000 limit for claims for cash).
 An explanatory brochure is available at www.sipc.org or by calling 202.371.8300.
 In addition, HTS has purchased Excess SIPC Insurance which covers the net equity of customers’ accounts up to an aggregate of $200 million from underwriting syndicates at Lloyd’s of London.

 The customer securities component, which restricts coverage with respect of any one customer, will be a maximum of $25,000,000 with the aggregate coverage of cash set at $900,000.